Pattern Matching - C# Guide

 value.
 The new syntax elements are extensions to statements you're already

-.
+familiar with: is and switch.
 These new extensions combine testing

 a value and extracting that information.